Welcome to Porchlight.

 But more than all this, Porchlight is first and foremost about storytelling, and we hope that this and upcoming issues will inspire you to interact with the written word in a whole new way.

-Joshua Liebowitz (Assistant Editor) is a poet based in New York.
+Joshua Liebowitz (Assistant Editor) is an artist and poet based in New York.
 He has studied with Rodrigo Toscano and is interested in the physiological manifestations of poetics in reader and listener.
-He is currently at work on a chapbook of poetry about the figure of the contemporary fool.
+His work has been featured in solo and group exhibitions around the world.
+Find out more: joshualiebowitz.com.

-Dave Moore (Designer) is a graphic designer based in Atlanta who has worked on a range of accounts from Habitat for Humanity to Starbucks.
+Dave Moore (Designer) is a graphic designer based in Portland, Oregon who has worked on a range of accounts from Habitat for Humanity to Starbucks.
 He loves using his mad design skills for bettering the cultural good.
 More of his work can be found here.